Maid Of The Lakes

 She had got off the stage in Keswick town

-Its rows of books needing her careful dusting,
+its books in need of her careful dusting,

-Note: The stage referred to in the first line is a stagecoach, the bus service of its time.
+Note: The 'stage' in the first line is a stagecoach, the bus service of its time.
 Keswick is in the Lake District in England, an area of lakes and hills that is also know as 'The Lakes' as in the poem's title.